hallmx/fa_convnav/README.md

 > CNN viewer and element selector.

-fa_convnav works with the fastai deep learning library, allowing users to explore convolutional neural network (CNN)  structure and composition as well as select modules and layers for further investigation using pytorch hooks and fastai callbacks.
+fa_convnav works with the fastai deep learning library, allowing users to explore convolutional neural network (CNN)  structure and composition as well as select modules and layers for further investigation using hooks and callbacks.

 fa_convnav provides native support for the following types of CNN model: